 I’ll share with you exactly how I was able to complete my studies with money saved up in the bank and not owing a penny.

 I also never missed any party.
 I had a blast in college and created memories that are going to last a lifetime.
+I made every mistake that you could make as a young punk.
 If I can do it, anyone can.

-This is the biggest expense in college because student housing isn’t really cheap.
-You also have to live on your own for the first time.
+This is the biggest expense in college next to tuition because student housing isn’t really cheap.
+You also have to likely live on your own for the first time.
 This creates multiple challenges.

 Where are you going to live?